WesterdijkInstitute/ArboPhyl/README.md

 ## Usage

 ArboPhyl has four required inputs and three optional ones.
-The path to the input folder as well as the output folder are required, in addition to the mode (genome/proteins) and the segments of the pipeline which need to be executed.
+The path to the input folder (containing either protein or nucleotide fasta files) as well as the output folder are required, in addition to the mode (genome/proteins) and the segments of the pipeline which need to be executed.
 The lineage input is only required when performing busco related analyses (e.g., 0, 1 and 2), the shared parameter - percentage of BUSCO genes that need to be shared across all analysed species -is set to 100% by default, but can be lowered.
 The cpus parameter uses the automatic settings for each analysis by default but can be specified by the user as well.

 Note: ***It is important that the input and output folders remain the same if the pipeline is executed in multiple segments instead of all at once***
 ```